Raphhh/samurai/README.md

 $ samurai module install git raphhh/samurai-module-git
 ```

-Note that if the module was already present, it will be overridden.
+Note that if the module was already present, it will be overridden after confirmation.

 ### Enable/disable a module

-If you disable a module, it will be not called during the `new` command, neither with the `module` command.
+If you disable a module, it will be not called during the `new` command, neither with the `module run` command.

 ```console
 $ samurai module disable <module_name>
 ```

-If you want to enable a module, execute the command:
+If you want to enable a module, execute the action `enable`.

 ```console
 $ samurai module enable <module_name>